I would like to present a paper. What is the process?

 How do I choose a respondent?

-In general, we will help you find a respondent that is appropriate for your paper.
-We welcome your ideas, though, and will do our best to accommodate you.
+If necessary, we may help you find a respondent that is appropriate for your paper.
+We welcome your ideas and will do our best to accommodate you!

 How far in advance should I be in touch with my respondent?